 Is Foam Density Important?

+What is foam density?
+Does it really matter?
 If it does matter, what should you know about it when purchasing a memory foam mattress or topper?

-Of the 5 major things, that you must know about memory foam, density is the second most important thing on your list.
+Of the 5 major things that you must know about memory foam, density is the second most important thing on your list.
+But even though it's the second thing, it ties directly into the first item—which is the country of origin of the foam itself.

 For years now, I've warned people that memory foam mattresses and memory foam toppers made in foreign countries can have all kinds of harmful ingredients in them.

-In the U.S. there are strict guidelines against using toxic chemicals such as CFC's, Formaldehyde and PBDE's for example.
+In the U.S., there are strict guidelines against using toxic chemicals such as CFCs, formaldehyde and PBDEs for example.

-In a foreign country they just don't have those kinds of regulations so you might end up sleeping on something like a toxic waste dump.
+In a foreign country, they just don't have those kinds of regulations so you might end up sleeping on something like a toxic waste dump.

-This is precisely what has given memory foam the bad rap about sleeping hot, stinking to high heaven and other things that foreign made products cause.
+This is precisely what has given memory foam the bad rap about sleeping hot, stinking to high heaven and other things that foreign-made products cause.

-In an attempt to make mattresses and toppers at blow out prices, many companies are importing their foam from foreign countries then making the covers in the U.S. and claiming "American Made" on their advertising.
+In an attempt to make mattresses and toppers at blow out prices, many companies are importing their foam from foreign countries then making the covers in the U.S. and claiming "American-made" on their advertising.

 Now, Let's Talk About Foam Density

-For instance, if the cube weighs 5 lbs. it's then a 5 lb. density foam...not too hard to understand, right?
+For instance, if the cube weighs 5 lbs., it's then a 5 lb. density foam.
+Not too hard to understand, right?

-For optimum support, you should only consider 4 lb. or more when you buy a topper and, for best support, you should select 5 lbs. density or more for your mattress.
-This isn't to suggest that you should rule out a 4 lb. foam mattress.
-I think many 4 lb. foam mattresses are more comfortable than most spring mattresses so at least you're getting some benefit for a lesser investment.
+For optimum support, you should only consider 4 lb. or more when you buy a topper.
+And for best support, you should select 5 lbs. density or more for your mattress.

 The reasons for selecting these densities is that you'll get better support from the higher foam density and the foam will last much longer.